 5. Giving of yourself and compromising for each other.
 If she’s dying to go to that sushi place you hate, suck it up and go there for her from time to time.
 If he wants to watch football with the guys, don’t give him a hard time about it.

-8. Supporting each other even in bad times: loss of job, sickness, and even bad moods.
+8. Supporting each other even in bad times: loss of job, sickness, and other hard situations.

 9. Being kind to each other.
 I remember a friend getting divorced saying, “I wish she would treat me as nice as she treats the Starbucks barista.”